jez/hpstr-theme/README.md

 > ### Note
 > If the `rake` commands don't work, you may have to try `bundle exec rake`, depending on how you have ruby installed on your system.

+### Caveats
+The third party Compass plugin to handle animations doesn't like to play well with Octopress's "watch" features, `rake generate` and `rake preview`.
+When running either of these commands, Octopress complains that it can't find the Compass plugin 'animation'.
+However, with an otherwise successful installation of the plugin, running `compass compile` and `compass watch` will build the Sass without error.

+There is a GitHub issue filed [here][compass-issue] if you would like to follow along, offer a solution, or see what others have to say (though I doubt this will get much attention in the light of Octopress 3.0).
 ## What Next
 There are a lot of cool things you can do after installing HPSTR for Octopress.